Scouting in Alaska: Boy Scouting in Alaska today

 There are two Boy Scouts of America local councils in Alaska.

 Great Alaska Council

 The Western Alaska Council and Southeast Alaska Council merged to form the Great Alaska Council in January, 2006.
 The combined Supercouncil has 3,000 volunteers serving 16,000 youth.
-The Western Alaska Council was formed in 1954 from a part of the Seattle Council, which had absorbed the Alaska Council in 1954.
+The Western Alaska Council was formed in 1954 from a part of the Seattle Council, which absorbed the Alaska Council in the same year.

 Scouts in the Russian oblast of Magadan have a relationship with the Great Alaska Council.